-These reactions produce a host of side-effects that can leave us feeling anxious, worn out and unable to enjoy life.
-Their purpose is to prepare the body for flight or fight and if un-transformed, can impact our memory, decision-making and problem-solving skills.
+These reactions produce a host of side-effects that can leave you feeling anxious, worn out and unable to enjoy life.
+Their purpose is to prepare the body for flight or fight and if un-transformed, can impact your memory, decision-making and problem-solving skills.
 They are not to be taken lightly.
-Cortisol, “the stress hormone”, is connected to a variety of serious illnesses, including heart disease, stroke, high blood pressure, diabetes, and immune and fertility issues.
+Cortisol, “the stress hormone,” is connected to a variety of serious illnesses, including heart disease, stroke, high blood pressure, diabetes, and immune and fertility issues.
 These may not show up for decades, so stress is often over-looked as a link in the disease process.

 Merry-making is ramped up during this season of peace joy, which makes it difficult for the alcoholic to avoid the drinks scene.
 Despite vowing to abstain or limit the alcohol intake, there is extreme pressure to consume.
 “Aww, c'mon, one drink won't hurt.”
 “It's the holidays.
 Live a little!”
 For someone who is addicted, it doesn't take much encouragement before they're raising a glass or the bottle.